Stage-wise Dynamics of Classifier-Free Guidance in Diffusion Models

 The experiments were conducted with Stable Diffusion v3.5 on the COCO 2017 validation set (5,000 captioned images).
 For each configuration, we generated 5,000 images at $1024\times1024$ resolution and evaluated them using FID, CLIP, ImageReward, and saturation, covering both quality and diversity.
 All runs used NVIDIA A100-SXM4-40GB GPUs with \texttt{PyTorch} and Hugging Face \texttt{Diffusers}.

-We compared three settings: (i) vanilla-CFG with constant guidance $\omega$; (ii) time-varying CFG (TV-CFG), which weakens guidance in early/late steps and strengthens it mid-way; and (iii) interval-CFG~\citep{Kynkaanniemi2024}, which executes CFG only within a specific interval.
-For TV-CFG, let $N$ be the number of NFEs, $\{t_n\}_{n=0}^{N-1}$ the timesteps, and $\{\omega_{t_n}\}$ the scales.
-The schedule is
+We compared four settings: (i) vanilla-CFG with constant guidance $\omega$; (ii) time-varying CFG (TV-CFG), which weakens guidance in early/late steps and strengthens it mid-way; (iii) $\beta$-CFG~\citep{malarz2025classifier}, which utilizes the probability density function (PDF) of a Beta distribution as the weight schedule; and (iv) interval-CFG~\citep{Kynkaanniemi2024}, which executes CFG only within a specific interval.